lefthand67/code_learning/README.md

-# the folder consists of the temorary files I use as the drafts for code learning practice
+# the folder consists of the temporary files I use as the drafts for code learning practice